Fri 22 May, 5.00pm

 Symphony No. 2: Expanding the canvas, Beethoven Symphony films, Worldwide

 We are currently raising funds to enable us to help our wonderful musicians in these extraordinary times.
 To make a donation or find out more, please click here.

 At a time when the Beethoven’s increasing deafness was causing him particular anguish, he composed one of his most cheerful works, with a final movement driven by an irrepressibly mischievous musical gesture.
-In the second film of our Beethoven Symphony series, John Eliot Gardiner shares his insights on the Symphony No. 2 in D Major, with exclusive footage of the Orchestre Révolutionnaire et Romantique in rehearsals for our Beethoven Symphony Cycle.
+In the second film of our Beethoven Symphonies series, John Eliot Gardiner shares his insights on the Symphony No. 2 in D Major, with exclusive footage of the Orchestre Révolutionnaire et Romantique in rehearsals for our Beethoven Symphony Cycle.

 Directed and edited by Richard Wilson.
 Produced by Bill Lloyd & Richard Wilson.
 Director of Photography, Benjamin Ealovega.

 Our live recording of the Symphony No. 2, taken from a performance at London’s Cadogan Hall in 2013, is available to purchase from the MCO shop by clicking here.

 About the series

 In May, the Orchestre Révolutionnaire et Romantique and John Eliot Gardiner should have been performing Beethoven’s complete symphonies at the Barbican Hall in London.
 This cycle was part of an international tour celebrating both Beethoven’s 250th anniversary and the 30th birthday of the ORR.
 We were lucky enough to be able to complete three cycles – in Barcelona, New York and Chicago – before the pandemic put a stop to all concerts.
 To give you a flavour of this monumental project, we will be releasing a nine-part series of films where John Eliot Gardiner will give his thoughts on Beethoven’s musical mind, and the orchestra will be seen rehearsing the symphonies.